shettyarjun/mini-JAVASCRIPT-projects/README.md

 ## About the Creator

-This project was  created by [Arjun Shetty](https://www.github.com/shettyarjun).
+This project was lovingly created by [Arjun Shetty](https://www.github.com/shettyarjun).
 If you have any questions, feedback, or just want to say hello, feel free to reach out!

-Enjoy your interactive journey with me!
+Enjoy your interactive journey!